core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 {: #fig-option title="The Object-Security Option" artwork-align="center"}

 A successful response to a request with the Object-Security option SHALL contain the Object-Security option.
 A CoAP proxy SHOULD NOT cache a response to a request with an Object-Security option, since the response is only applicable to the original client's request.
 The Object-Security option is included in the cache key for backward compatibility with proxies not recognizing the Object-Security option.
 The effect is that messages with the Object-Security option will never generate cache hits.
-To prevent caching in proxies not recognizing the Object-Security, a server MAY add a Max-Age option with value zero to protected CoAP responses.
+For Max-Age processing, see {{max-age}}.

 The protection is achieved by means of a COSE object (see {{cose-object}}) included in the protected CoAP message.
 The placement of the COSE object depends on whether the method/response code allows payload (see {{RFC7252}}):